Andrew Albers: Minnesota Twins (third stint)

 On February 8, 2021, Albers signed a minor league contract with the Minnesota Twins, that also included an invitation to Spring Training, marking his third stint with the organization.
 After posting a 3.86 ERA with 78 strikeouts through 16 appearances with the Triple-A St. Paul Saints, the Twins selected Albers' contract on August 19.
 That night, Albers made his first Major League appearance in four years in a game against the New York Yankees.
 Albers made 5 appearances for the Twins, going 1–2 with a 7.58 ERA and 12 strikeouts.
 Albers was outrighted off of the 40-man roster on October 8.
 On October 14, Albers elected free agency.

 Seattle Mariners (second stint)

 On March 21, 2022, Albers signed a minor league contract with the Seattle Mariners.
-He elected free agency on November 10, 2022.
+He elected free agency on October 14.

+International career

 Albers participated in the 2023 World Baseball Classic.

+Coaching career

+On September 15, 2023, Albers was hired to serve as the pitching coach for the Saskatoon Berries of the Western Canadian Baseball League.